Volunteers transforming the lives of children and adults through community programs.

 - In 2015, Southern Utah applied for and was granted individual 501(c)(3) status.

-Our all volunteer membership has over 100 members and continues to grow.
+Our all volunteer organization has over 100 members and continues to grow.